multiplanetaryhomestead/manifesto/multiplanetary-homestead-manifesto.md

 ## Purpose

-To guide the development of self-sustaining homesteads/ecovillages, capable of becoming multiplanetary, without the longterm need for (interplanetary) supplychains - i.e., post-scarcity space-faring civilizations.
+To guide the development of post-scarcity space-faring single-family ecohomes

 ## Pillars of a Solarpunk Multiplanetary Homestead